See Ramapo Country Day Camp in action and apply on our website: www.ramapocamp.com

 Football - 1 Field with professional field goals.

-Lacrosse – Vary Size Turf and Natural Grass Fields - Fiddle Sticks and STX Sticks
+Lacrosse – Variety of Sized Turf and Natural Grass Fields - Fiddle Sticks and STX Sticks/gear.

-Golf - SNAG Golf Equipment, a custom golf cage and putting green, and open space for teaching of the game.
+Golf - SNAG Golf Equipment, putting greens, new facility for hitting irons, driver, woods – golf cages and open space for teaching of the game.

 Tennis - 3 Scaled-down Jr. Courts / 2 Full-size Courts